tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

 --------------
 To run this sample you will need to: -
 * Have Docker installed on your machine
-* Have an OpenAI account created with an OPENAI_API_KEY that you can use for interacting with the OpenAI API
+* Have an Gemini account created with an GOOGLE_API_KEY that you can use for interacting with the Gemini API

 Running the Example with Basic Ops
 ----------------------------------